-- 1. Discuss the concept of embedded systems and its Applications. - 2.
-Interpret the various microprocessors and microcontrollers for embedded applications. - 3.
-Attain the knowledge of interfacing various types of memories, sensors and Input / Output devices to processor. - 4.
-Describe the embedded firmware for design approaches. - 5.
-Classify various types of Real time operating Systems.
+- 1. Discuss the concept of embedded systems and its applications. - 2.
+Apply the knowledge of interfacing various types of memories, sensors and Input / Output devices to processor. - 3.
+Explain the embedded firmware for design approaches. - 4.
+Classify various types of Real time operating Systems. - 5.
+Distinguish the task communication and task synchronization techniques.

-(A30448) CPLD &FPGA ARCHITECTURES (Professional Elective -IV)
+(A30448) CPLD & FPGA ARCHITECTURES (Professional Elective -IV)